Wat Sovannkiri Buddhist Temple

-“Wat Savannkiri is a Cambodian and Laotion temple held by Prom Khian Attagutto.
-Prom is the head monks among both temples since there are two temples along side each other.
+“Wat Savannkiri is a Cambodian and Laotion temple in City Heights, held by Prom Khian Attagutto.
+Prom is the head monks among both temples.

 Personal Experience: First off, there are two temples located across from each other.
 I only went inside one, but did photograph the outside of both.
 Make sure to check out both as they are both breathtakingly beautiful and filled with great detail.

 I was unsure how the people would react to me coming there with my camera for the main purpose of documenting their temple.
 I was completely taken back with just how welcoming they were and the fact that they encouraged me to take photos inside the temple and anywhere else I wanted.
 I felt like I would give off a rude impression walking around with my camera and not actually being part of the temple, but thankfully I had the exact opposite experience.

 There were ladies selling food that they had made and fruit from their gardens.
 I bought some delicious guavas and jicama, chai tea and they insisted I sample their fried bananas (which were incredibly tasty)!
 Once inside the temple, there was a kind monk who let me look around and take a photo of him.
 Once again, he was over-the-top kind and humble.
 This was a great experience and what a beautiful temple!
 Definitely photo-worthy.